Martinique: Exports and imports

 Exports of goods and services in 2015 amounted to €1,102 million (€504 million of goods), of which more than 20% were refined petroleum products (SARA refinery located in the town of Le Lamentin), €95.9 million of agricultural, forestry, fish and aquaculture products, €62.4 million of agri-food industry products and €54.8 million of other goods.

 Imports of goods and services in 2015 were €3,038 million (of which €2,709 million were goods), of which approximately 40% were crude and refined petroleum products, €462.6 million were agricultural and agri-food products, and €442.8 million were mechanical, electrical, electronic and computer equipment.

 Tourism

 Tourism has become more important than agricultural exports as a source of foreign exchange.
-Most visitors come from mainland France, Canada and the US.
+Most visitors come from mainland France, Canada and the United States.
 Roughly 16% of the total businesses on the island (some 6,000 companies) provide tourist-related services.

 Agriculture

 Banana

 Banana cultivation is the main agricultural activity, with more than 7,200 hectares cultivated, nearly 220,000 tons produced and almost 12,000 jobs (direct + indirect) in 2006 figures.
-Its weight in the island's economy is low (1.6%), however it generates more than 40% of the agricultural value added.
+Its weight in the island's economy is low (1.6%); however, it generates more than 40% of the agricultural value added.